klesiossss/serverless-graphql-spring-aws/README.md

 # Introduction
 Developed to introduce serverless framework over spring boot with graphql-spring lib deployed in lambda with .

+## Requirements

+- AWS Account
+- aws cli (must be configured with correct permissions to be able to deploy the app)
+- npm (It is required to install serverless framework dependencies)
+- serverless framework (npm install -g serverless)
+- java11 and any IDE acceptable

 ## Architecture
 ![Draw](images/serverless-spring.jpg)
 ![API Gateway](images/apigateway.png)